aishwarya-codespace/sales_data_analysis/README.md

 # Sales Data Analysis (SQL + Power BI)
+A sales data analysis project using MySQL and Power BI to visualize customer purchase trends and insights.

 ## Project Overview
 This project demonstrates sales data analysis using **SQL for querying**